Applying for a Research Degree

 What Training Opportunities Are Available?

-The University also offers a PgCert in Research Methods which is undertaken by all research students during the early part of their studies.
+The University also offers a Postgraduate Certificate (PgCert) Research Methods which is undertaken by all research students during the early part of their studies.
 This course provides you with essential tools to begin your research degree.
 As part of the assessment for the first module, students undertake a presentation and prepare coursework.
 This work is assessed by both the Module Team and Principal Supervisor and helps the student prepare for the registration stage.
 The module is delivered by a combination of seminars and private study, and provides students with an excellent opportunity to network with fellow peers.
 To submit for any doctoral award, students must successfully complete this course.

 Both the Graduate Schools and Individual Schools/Centres will offer a number of relevant training events during the course of your studies.
 If you are based at a distance, this may be offered via Wimba Classroom.